 Chumby (now, operated by Blue Octy, LLC) is a small company behind a line of very affordable “Internet viewers” similar to the Dash.
 The Dash runs on an OS modified from the Chumby OS.

-Finally, in early August, Blue Octy released the software patch (but only for the Dash HID-C10 model) that resurrected some Dash units.
+Finally, in early August, Blue Octy released a software patch (for the Dash HID-C10 model only) that resurrected some Dash units.
 The patch is Chumby-HIDC10-1.0.0.zip.
 It could also be downloaded here.

 So, if you have an HID-C10 Sony Dash, just ensure that your unit is running firmware 1.7.1526.
 If you had accidentally installed firmware 1.7.1604 and bricked the unit, simply revert to firmware 1.7.1526 via the instructions here before applying the patch.